-Axis and planes of movement are different, however, they certainly relate.
-This module of the “Body In Motion” will come up in your Level 3 Anatomy and Physiology exam.
-Knowing the difference between axis and planes of movements will be key as you can expect 4 to 6 exam questions around this module.
+Axis of movement and planes of movement will appear in your level 3 Anatomy and Physiology exam and are the topic that most trainee FITPROs find the hardest to understand.
+Knowing the difference between axis and planes will be key as you can expect 4 to 6 exam questions around this topic.

-In this video, I explain the difference between Axis of Movement and Planes of Movement.
+In this blog and video, I explain the difference between the Axis of Movement and Planes of Movement.